The most spectacular trekking route in the Andes.

 - Meals: 8 Breakfasts, 9 Lunches, 8 Dinners (Vegetarian or special menus are available at no extra cost).

-- Tea time daily: Every afternoon before dinner, the cook will provide popcorn, biscuits, coffee, hot chocolate, teas, hot water, etc. After a long day of hiking, you will not have to wait until dinner to relax, warm up, and enjoy a bite to eat!
+- Tea time daily: Every afternoon before dinner, the cook will provide popcorn, biscuits, coffee, hot teas, hot water, etc. After a long day of hiking, you will not have to wait until dinner to eat and relax.

 - Snacks on the trail daily: Our snacks consist of local fruits, biscuits, chocolate, caramels, etc. We will give this snack to you at the beginning of each day in your cloth bag.